Selling food online can be a big jump from the traditional methods, and a hard-fought challenge.

 Keep this as simple as possible to start with.

 In our view, there’s only a couple of options, when choosing your platform for an SME eCommerce website.

 Shopify will pull you in by telling you how easy an online business is.
 Honestly, not true.

 Yes, Shopify is very easy for a business owner to setup and to use the standard template.
 But that’s where it ends.

 What’s more, if you do grow your business.
 Shopify will then charge a monthly fee as management costs – directly hitting your margins – costs that are out of your control.

-Next is WordPress – an Online Growth Guru favourite, as of this writing.
+Next is WordPress – as of this writing.
 It will take slightly longer and more expertise than Shopify to setup.
 However, as your sales grow, you won’t be charged any of your monthly revenue.

 WordPress is easy to extend if you choose the right partner to work with when developing your website.